Zheoni/cooklang-chef/docs/extensions.md

 ## Text steps
 All components are ignored and the steps don't increment the step counter.
 Some people like to write a couple of paragraphs in the recipe that don't are steps.

+It can also be used as notes that are not instructions.

 ```cooklang
 Regular step.